WHMHammer/468-final-project/README.md

 ## TODO

+- Use local/shared memory to cache the batches

+- Test other parallel sorting algorithms to replace merge sort, which has a lot of stall and thread divergence.

 - Add padding to adapt to non-power-of-2 batch sizes

-- Use local/shared memory to cache the batches

-- Replace atomic additions in loss and gradient with reduction

-- Let the threads in the same warp use the same loss function (either squared or absolute) to prevent thread divergence

-- Investigate in other points of thread divergence

 ## Contribution